Skip to content

 The most important settings for controlling batch extraction performance are:

 • GraphRAGConfig.extraction_batch_size: Sets how many source documents go to the extraction pipeline.
 When calculating this value, consider that the total number of chunks (source documents × average chunks per document) should be sufficient to fill your planned simultaneous batch jobs.
+If you enable auto-tuning, this value is determined dynamically and you no longer need to calculate it; setting it explicitly only caps the number of documents consumed per round.

 • GraphRAGConfig.extraction_num_workers: Sets how many CPUs run batch jobs simultaneously.